In Atari's early days, one of the

 sales of the Atari 800 computer increased while people rushed to buy them before

-of computers.
-These computers fixed many of the 1200XL's shortcomings, had a
+of computers in the fall of 1983.
+These computers fixed many of the 1200XL's shortcomings

 Parallel Bus Interface for external expansion options.
 Several other computers